burhanrashid52/PhotoEditor/README.md

-## Filter
+## Filter Effect
-You can apply inbuild filter to the sourc images using
+You can apply inbuild filter to the source images using

  `mPhotoEditor.setFilterEffect(PhotoFilter.BRIGHTNESS);`

 ![](https://i.imgur.com/xXTGcVC.gif)

-You can also apply custom effect using `Custom.Builder` paramater
+You can also apply custom effect using `Custom.Builder`

 For more details check [Custom Filters](https://github.com/burhanrashid52/PhotoEditor/wiki/Filter)